markwatson/claude-code-4/README.md

+> [!CAUTION]
+> Don't use this application!
+It was entirely vibe coded with Claude Code 4.
+Security is likely lacking!
+For example, you need to set an env variable "JWT_SECRET" to something secure.
+The AI did seem to write code that reads it for JWT signing, but never mentioned it anywhere, and it doesn't validate that it's set.
+I have not audited this code at all, so relying on it for anything would be very risky.

 # AI-Generated Todo App

 This complete todo application was written entirely by Claude 4 Sonnet with zero human coding.
 The app features user authentication, persistent SQLite storage, responsive design, and smart task prioritization - all generated through natural language conversation.